 Gerberding was inaugurated UW's 27th president in January 1980.
 He became fast friends with Culp, as well as others on the board.
 With Culp he shared the Navy experience, a major in philosophy, an intense interest in political affairs, and stints as congressional staff.
 Gerberding had served on the staff of Senator Eugene McCarthy (1916-2005), D-MN.

 His honeymoon was short-lived.
 The state's budget went deep red about seven months after he took office: Departments were cut, hundreds of faculty and staff jobs were lost, and all programs scaled back.
 "We lost at least 10 percent of our core budget in that process.
 It was very severe, and not anticipated," Gerberding said.

 While Gerberding was busy lobbying the Legislature and Ray (and later Governor John Spellman) for more money, in 1981 Culp "was in the forefront of the UW's campaign to win more autonomy from the Legislature" (Schaefer).

-In 1982, Governor John Spellman (b.
-1926), a Republican, reappointed Culp to another six-year term.
+In 1982, Governor John Spellman (1926-2018), a Republican, reappointed Culp to another six-year term.
 Said Gerberding: "If Gordon was involved in something, people who were serious-minded quickly came to respect him" regardless of party.
 Culp had a reputation for detail beyond the pale.
 "We'd be at a board meeting or some other setting, talking through a difficult issue, and think we'd come to a kind of consensus.
 And about that time, Gordon would want to spin it around one more time, or two more times.
 He was a philosophy major and a lawyer, a wordsmith.
 Nothing was obvious to him."

 Health Care and Cancer Care